rubel75/fold2Bloch-VASP/README.md

     0.200000   0.000000   0.000000 -22.019998   0.000000

 ### Reference
-If you find the results usefull and publishable, we will appreciate citing the following paper:
+If you find the results usefull and publishable, we will appreciate citing the following papers:
+* O. Rubel, A. Bokhanchuk, S. J. Ahmed, and E. Assmann "Unfolding the band structure of disordered solids: from bound states to high-mobility Kane fermions", [Phys.
+Rev. B **90**, 115202 (2014)](http://olegrubel.mcmaster.ca/publications/2014/Rubel_PRB_90_115202.pdf).
+*
 Examples of "real life" applications can be found in [arXiv:1405.4218](http://arxiv.org/abs/1405.4218)

 Please communicate your feedback, support or feature requests via WIEN2k [mailing list](http://www.wien2k.at/reg_user/mailing_list)